gopi3e/Amazon-Food-Reviews-Analysis-and-Modelling/README.md

 1. Support Vector Machine(SVM) gave the best result better than other algos close to Logistic Regression
 2. Tf-idf Featurization(C=1000,gamma=0.005) gave the best results with accuracy of 91.667% and F1-score of 0.733
 3. SVM with RBF kernel the separating plane exists in another space - a result of kernel transformation of the original space.
 Its coefficients are not directly related to the input space.
 Hence we can't get the feature importance
+4. Also tried SGDClassifier with the best result i.e. with tfidf featurization it was very quick and gave around same score in just seconds with accuracy of 91.04% and F1-score of 0.734 with (alpha=1e-05,penalty='l1')
 <hr>

 ### 6 Decision Trees